JC-DMD/Tree/README.md

 # Usage

-A demo of the program is available here: https://generic-github-user.github.io/Tree/src/.
 Before using the program, you will need to create a list of files in your chosen directory.
 Below are instructions to do so.

 ## Generating a list of files